seanirby/commando/README.md

 # commando.el

-`commando.el` is a simple way to let you associate elisp scripts with a project by adding a file named `.commando` containing your scripts into your project's root directory.
+`commando.el` is a simple way to let you associate elisp scripts with a project.
+Just add a file named `.commando` containing your scripts into your project's root directory.
 Scripts that use emacs commands like `shell-command` will automatically be run from your project's root directory.

-You call scripts by calling `M-x commando-run-script` or `(commando-run-script "script-name")`.
+You run scripts by calling `M-x commando-run-script` or `(commando-run-script "script-name")`.

 # Setup